 The CME Group London office has become a Career Academy partner with Lambeth College in London.
 The Career Academy charity is dedicated to raising aspirations by transforming a younger person’s life chances through learning.
 In addition to hosting mentorship programs and office visits, the London office employs Junior Interns, who leave CME Group as more confident individuals with a better understanding of the company, the derivatives markets, and a positive outlook on their future studies.

 As a global corporate citizen, CME Group works to expand our charitable footprint around the world and positively impact the communities where we live and work.

-Our citizenship initiatives in London, Belfast, and Singapore include hosting fundraising events, making donations, and volunteering time to benefit charitable organizations that support those in need.
+Our global corporate citizenship initiatives include hosting fundraising events, making donations, and volunteering time to benefit charitable organizations that support those in need.